 Key Features

-- Calprox technology (no hydrogen peroxide)
+- Calprox stain-removal system (no hydrogen peroxide)

-- Low-abrasion formula
+- Brand-positioned low-abrasion formula

 - Fluoride included